ffMathy/Shapeshifter/README.md

 # Shapeshifter
 Shapeshifter is a revolutionary clipboard manager that you might know of already.
 It allows you to copy multiple items and select which item you want to paste later without losing any of them.

-Download the latest release of Version 6:
+Download the latest release of version 6:

 [![Download the latest release](https://i.imgur.com/9or42mi.png)](https://github.com/ffMathy/Shapeshifter/releases/latest)